seamplex/feenox/doc/help.md

 :    ask PETSc to use the direct linear solver MUMPS

+`--gamg`

+:    ask PETSc to use a GAMG-preconditioned iterative linear solver

 Instructions will be read from standard input if "-" is passed as `inputfile`, i.e.

 ```terminal